cmu-sei/crucible/docs/index.md

 **Player:** Player is the centralized interface where participants, teams, and administrators go to engage in a cyber event.
 In Player, participants view teams, applications, virtual environments, and third-party applications.
 The event experience is highly customizable by content developers.

-**Steamfitter:** Steamfitter gives content developers the ability to create scenarios consisting of a series of scheduled tasks, manual tasks, and injects which run against virtual machines in an event.
+**Steamfitter:** Steamfitter gives content developers the ability to create scenarios consisting of a series of scheduled tasks, manual tasks, and injects that run against virtual machines in an event.
 These scenarios enable the content developer to automate assessments and configurations.

 **Welder:** Welder is a simple application that can be added to an exercise; Welder allows users to dynamically load a VM workstation.